What is Banking Law: Course Duration, Admission 2025, Colleges, Salary & Scope

 Pragati SinghSenior Executive - Content

-There are very limited undergraduate and postgraduate degrees for Banking Law, however, some law colleges offer elective courses or mid-sem specialisations in this course within LLB and LLM (LLM Banking and Finance) degrees.
-Institutes like ICFAI Law School, provide certificate courses particularly focused on the basics of banking law.
-Moreover, some other top colleges for this course are SASTRA University, MNLU, UPES, etc.
+There are very limited UG and PG degrees for Banking Law, but some law colleges offer elective courses or mid-sem specialisations in this course within LLB and LLM (LLM Banking and Finance) degrees.
+Colleges like ICFAI Law School.
+Plus, some other top colleges for this course are SASTRA University, MNLU, UPES, etc.

 - Banking Law Eligibility Criteria